DelNov/T-Flows/readme.md

 except the fact that physical properties are not defined.
 It is because they are set from user functions.

-With all this explained, grid can be generated and converted with:
+With all this explained, you can generate and covnert the grid:
 ```
 gmsh -3 air.geo
 ./Convert < convert.scr